 POLLSTAR accepts reports for any touring act that performed at any venue that has tickets for sale to the public.
 We publish statistics on sellouts, financial disasters and everything in between.
-Any legitimate entertainment event will be considered for publication in the appropriate Boxoffice Summary.
-Processing time usually takes about a week to ten days from the time the event report was submitted.
-At our discretion some reports by their nature will be sent directly to the Web and not listed in our print publication.
+Any legitimate entertainment event will be considered for publication in our Live Boxoffice.
+Processing time usually takes about one week to 10 days from the time the event report was submitted.
+At our discretion some reports will be sent directly to the web and not listed in our print publication.
 Reports are processed in the order they are submitted and published in the weekly issue as space permits.

-Performer names and event titles should be submitted under their full and correct name.
+Performer names and event titles should be submitted under their full and correct names.
 Please include any and all performers that appeared at the event in the order of their importance.
 Venues should also be submitted under the full and correct name of the venue where the event took place, not the name of the complex that the venue is in.
-Nick names and abbreviations can leave us open to missinterpret a performer, event, or venue name.
+Nicknames and abbreviations can leave us open to misinterpret a performer, event, or venue name.
 Event reports submitted under a complex name will be assigned to a venue within the complex determined by the capacity listed on the event report.
-We are not responsible for misreported data.
+Pollstar is not responsible for misreported data.
 In the event that a curtained set up of a venue has a different name please report the information under the actual name of the venue.

 Our Route Book department receives tour information from agents and will often have other support artists and other names for events.
 Because of the nature of their information if an event reported is listed in our database as a festival, or if additional support artists are listed, we will include this information as part of the event report.
-Please report gross and ticket price in the native currency of the country where the event took place.
+Please report gross and ticket price in the native currency of the country where the event occurred.
 Native currencies are converted to U.S. Dollars with exchange rate current to the month the event took place.
-Any currencies for event reports outside of the US reported in US currency will be converted to the native currency of the country where the event took place.
+Any currencies for event reports outside of the U.S. reported in U.S. currency will be converted to the native currency of the country where the event occurred.

 Ticket price should be the face value of the tickets available to the general public.
 Gross should be the total monies received from ticket sales.
 Do not include taxes, outlet, or venue fees in total gross.
 Do not include complimentary tickets, or production kills on the Tickets Sold line.
 You should also subtract complimentary tickets, and production kills from the capacity of the venue to give an accurate representation of the tickets available for sale ("Sellable Capacity").

-For events with multiple shows the tickets sold and gross should be combined and the capacity should represent the average capacity of the engagement.
-If you combine the capacity of a multi-show event we cannot guarantee that we will be able to correct the capacity before we publish the event report.
-Our online form will calculate the percentage sold based on capacity and tickets sold for you so please double check that your percentage sold is correct before submitting the event report.
-Multi-show / multi-day engagements longer than 7 days should be broken out and reported in multiple reports representing weekly figures.
-If you report each individual show of a multi-show event you risk the chance that we may make a mathematical error that we are not responsible for.
+For events with multiple shows, the tickets sold and gross should be combined and the capacity should represent the average capacity of the engagement.
+If you combine the capacity of a multi-show / multi-day engagement we cannot guarantee that we will be able to correct the capacity before we publish the event report.
+Our online form will calculate the percentage sold based on sellable capacity and tickets sold for you, so please double-check that your percentage sold is correct before submitting the event report.
+Multi-show / multi-day engagements longer than seven days should be broken out and reported in multiple reports representing weekly figures.
+If you report each individual show of a multi-show / multi-day engagement you risk the chance that we may make a mathematical error that we are not responsible for.
 The start and end date should be listed in the date span fields.
-Event reports for multi-show / multi-date engagements, and for static performing arts events should be reported on a week by week basis.
+Event reports for multi-show / multi-date engagements, and for static performing arts events should be reported on a week-by-week basis.
 We do not combine these events after the run is completed.

-We suggest you report on a weekly basis but reports up to four months before our weekly production deadline will be considered.
-Any reports submitted for events taking place more than four months before our deadline will be entered in our database as archive information for tour history and used for our quarterly charts.
-For a report to be considered for our quarterly ticket sales charts it must be made available for print in our Boxoffice Summaries and/or be made part of our database.
+We suggest you report on a weekly basis, however reports up to approximately three months before our weekly production deadline will be considered for print.
+Any reports submitted for events taking place more than approximately three months before our deadline will be entered in our database as archive information for tour history and used for our quarterly charts.
+For a report to be considered for our quarterly ticket sales charts it must be made available for print in our Live Boxoffice and/or be made part of our database.
 Late, or bulk submissions on, or near deadline of quarterly ticket sales charts risk non-inclusion due to resources needed to handle such volume close to print deadline.
 Any reports marked "Not For Publication," or "For cumulative totals only," etc., will be immediately discarded.

 Once submitted, an event report can only be retracted if it can be proved that the information is false.